Ronald C. White, Jr. is the author of A. Lincoln: A Biography

 bestseller, a selection of the History Book Club and the Book-of-the-Month Club.

 He is presently writing a comprehensive biography of Ulysses S. Grant — American Ulysses

-— which will be published in the spring of 2015 by Random House.
+— which will be published in 2016 by Random House.

 He has lectured at the White House and been interviewed on the PBS News Hour.
 Dr. White is a graduate of UCLA, Princeton Theological Seminary, with a Ph.D. in Religion and History from Princeton University.
 He has studied at Lincoln Theological College in England.
 He has been honored with a D. H. L. [Doctor of Humane Letters] from Whitworth University.
 He has taught at UCLA, Princeton Theological Seminary, Whitworth University, Colorado College, Rider University, and San Francisco Theological Seminary.
 He is a Fellow at the Huntington Library, Visiting Professor of History at UCLA, and a Senior Fellow of The Trinity Forum.
 He lives with his wife, Cynthia, in La Cañada, California.